 Join us at our Canterbury campus on Saturday 1 April from 10:00 - 13:00 (BST).
 Hear from staff and students about our courses, find out about funding and discover more about our outstanding locations.

-Kent’s Organisational and Business Psychology MSc develops your theoretical and research-based knowledge of social and occupational psychology to enhance your understanding of workplace behaviour.
-It offers you a pathway to a career as a practitioner or academic researcher in the field of organisational psychology.
-Flexible PDip and PCert options are available for working professionals.
+Develop your theoretical and research-based knowledge of social and occupational psychology to enhance your understanding of workplace behaviour.
+Open the door to a successful career as a practitioner or academic researcher in the field of organisational psychology.

-This MSc provides insights into the psychology of selection and assessment, methods and statistics, employee wellbeing, entrepreneurship and people management.
-The programme will develop your understanding of the contextual forces within organisations and the role of organisational psychology, including political, environmental, technical, social and legal.
+Gain insights into the psychology of selection and assessment, methods and statistics, employee wellbeing, entrepreneurship and people management.
+Our Association for Business Psychology-accredited programme will develop your understanding of the contextual forces within organisations and the role of organisational psychology, including political, environmental, technical, social and legal.

 The MSc in Organisational and Business Psychology includes lecture and seminar-based teaching, visiting lecturers/speakers, company visits, as well as a research apprenticeship.

 The programme is also offered as a 120-credit (60 ECTS) Postgraduate Diploma which entails the same taught curriculum as the MSc but does not require a dissertation.